On this page

 2. Do regular follow-ups and prune dead leads

-The top salespeople ensure that they keep following up with their leads to make that sale.
-However, most reps give up after 2 calls leaving all that money on the table.
+The top salespeople ensure that they follow up with their leads to make that sale.
+However, most reps give up after 2 calls, leaving all that money on the table.
 These days buyers have so many choices that they take a long time to make up their minds about offers that are closely placed together.

 What once took 3.5 calls to close a deal a decade ago now takes 8 calls!
 Your competitors are hard at work trying to tip their scales, and you should be out there ensuring it tilts to your side.